-"We're all in this game together," he says.
+"We're all in this game together," he said.
 "We work real hard.
 The Department of Agriculture has a part-time fair coordinator; all the county fairs are coordinated out of the Department of Agriculture.
 Their rules, their competition rules and that kind of stuff.
 (The fairs) are very connected, all of them."

 (Northern Wisconsin State Fair Facebook)

-"We have a connection as far as helping them if they need help with different business ideas or changes because we're bigger and we have full funding," he says.
+"We have a connection as far as helping them if they need help with different business ideas or changes because we're bigger and we have full funding," he said.
 "There are a lot of part-time people or volunteers that help run those events."